 If you give yourself enough time, you’ll find that both plugin and theme authors (as well as WooCommerce themselves) will release fixes/patches to any common bugs and errors, saving you heaps of time during your WooCommerce update.

-How to Test a WooCommerce Update
+How to update WooCommerce safely

 Some of the WordPress hosting companies that offer this are:

 While you could use a plugin such as Duplicator, using a hosting provider is the easiest way to create a staging site.
 You’ll also benefit from testing your website in its current state and on precisely the same server stack as your live site.

 The all-important testing phase is crucial to ensuring that nothing breaks when you carry out the WooCommerce update on your live site.
 There are a couple of handy tools you can utilize during this process.

 However, we’ll start with the manual method you can use to perform tests yourself.
 It’s important to note that you should probably skip this method or outsource it to your web developer if you’re not comfortable with coding.

 1. Create a staging version of your live site.